 The program is administered by Fulbright Germany in close cooperation with the Pädagogischer Austauschdienst (PAD) in Bonn.

-Approximately 140 grants are available, all in the full maintenance category.
+Approximately 140 grants are available.

 More information on the personal profile and expected duties and responsibilities of a Fulbright English Teaching Assistant (ETA) can be found here.

 U.S. students holding at least a B.A. by the time of arrival in Germany, typically in German or German Studies, but other subjects will be considered if applicants have a good German proficency.

 Applicants with a U.S.-German dual citizenship are not eligible.

 Equal opportunities, diversity, inclusion, and educational equity are among the fundamental principles of Fulbright Germany.
 Applications are open to all individuals regardless of gender, ethnic origin, religion or belief, disability, age, social status, sexual orientation, and gender identity.
 Fulbright Germany encourages applicants from traditionally underrepresented student groups to apply for all of its scholarships, programs, and other activities.

 The application procedure is handled by the Institute of International Education.
 Please check their website first.

 Applicants still affiliated with a university should consult the Fulbright Program Advisor at their institution for application information and deadline.
 At-large applicants (no longer at a university) should contact the Institute of International Education directly.